Red-Portal/project-template/README.md

 # C++ Project Template<a id="sec-1" name="sec-1"></a>

+A C++ Project Template.
 Because you should concentrate on the important parts.

 ## Introduction<a id="sec-1-1" name="sec-1-1"></a>

-This project is a project template for C++
+This is a project template for C++.
-Making files, folders, CMakeLists.txt and all the dirty stuff.
+Making files, folders, CMakeLists.txt and all the boring stuff all done and ready to go.
-If you are too lazy to setup your project, this is for you.

 ## How to use<a id="sec-1-2" name="sec-1-2"></a>

 1.  forking
     fork this project and use it.
-This if you are really lazy.
+If you are really lazy.

 2.  cloning
     if you do not want this project to appear as forked,